Kotlin/anko/doc/SQLITE.md

 }
 ```

-If you want to be very efficient, use RowParser (but then you must know the index of each column).
-Its `parseRow` accepts list of `Any` (the actual type of `Any` could be nothing but `Long`, `Double`, `String` or `ByteArray`).
+If you want to write your query in a very efficient way, use RowParser (but then you must know the index of each column). `parseRow` accepts a list of `Any` (the type of `Any` could practically be nothing but `Long`, `Double`, `String` or `ByteArray`). `MapRowParser`, on the other hand, lets you to get row values by using column names.

-`MapRowParser` is more convenient way to parse.
-Each map key is a column name.

-Anko already contains parsers for single-column rows:
+Anko already has parsers for simple single-column rows:

 * `ShortParser`
 * `IntParser`